Communicating Student Learning

 (December, March, June)

-HRSB report cards provide a Learner Profile as well as a clear summary about students’ achievement of outcomes with letter grades.
+HRCE report cards provide a Learner Profile as well as a summary about students’ achievement of outcomes with letter grades or developmental scale.

 Learning outcomes and expectations which articulate what a student is expected to know, be able to do, and understand, what knowledge, skills, and attributes the student will demonstrate by the end of each grade can be found on our school website, under links.